Replacing a Lost CDL in North Dakota

 - The $8 fee.

 The DOT states it MIGHT be able to help you obtain a replacement CDL by mail if you're currently out of state.
-You must call the DOT Central Office at (701) 328-4353.
+You can email the DOT at email@example.com.